rgdonohue/latin-america-fishing-crime-reporting/README.md

    - These citation URLs are saved to `output/citation_urls.csv` for further processing

 5. **Web Content Scraping:**
-   - The system scrapes the full HTML content from all 3,835 crime report web pages
+   - The system scrapes the HTML content from citation URLs found in the PDFs
    - Each page is downloaded and its content stored for analysis
-   - This creates a comprehensive database of crime report content
+   - This creates a database of crime report content for searching

 ### **Data Processing**